christo/fractal/README.md

 # Mandelbrot Set Generator for Raspberry Pi

-This project includes code for generating Mandelbrot set images, primarily C programs for Raspberry Pi, running without X11, intended for a small TFT display.
-One uses SDL2 and one directly writes to the TFT framebuffer.
+This project generates Mandelbrot set images on Raspberry Pi with direct framebuffer access, designed for small TFT displays running without X11.

 There is also a sketch written in JavaScript for p5js.